Dre Campbell Farm

 Natural deterrents include smells like castor oil, mint oil, coffee grounds, and eucalyptus.
 They can be applied in various ways.
 Repellent plants are also effective.

-Also, try the other natural mole control methods above.
+Also, try the other natural mole-control methods listed above.
 You will then enjoy a garden free of these pests.

 Sasha Campbell